asyncapi/generator/docs/generator_template.md

 ## Where to go from here?

 Great job completing this tutorial!
-You have learnt how to use an AsyncAPI file, create a Python MQTT template and use them to generate code from it, and use the Paho-MQTT library in Python to connect to an MQTT broker and publish messages.:]
+You have learnt how to use an AsyncAPI file to create a Python MQTT template and used it with the Paho-MQTT library in Python to connect to an MQTT broker and publish messages.:]

-If you want to tinker with a completed template and see how it would look like in production, check out the [Paho-MQTT template](https://github.com/derberg/python-mqtt-client-template) developed by [Lukasz](https://github.com/derberg).
+If you want to tinker with a completed template and see what it would look like in production, check out the [Paho-MQTT template](https://github.com/derberg/python-mqtt-client-template) developed by [Lukasz](https://github.com/derberg).
 You can also check out the accompanying [tutorial to create MQTT client code](https://derberg-github-io-git-articlecodegenpython-derberg.vercel.app/blog/asyncapi-codegen-python).

-Check out the [MQTT beginners guide]((https://medium.com/python-point/mqtt-basics-with-python-examples-7c758e605d4)) tutorial to learn more about asynchronous messaging using MQTT.
+You can also check out the [MQTT beginners guide]((https://medium.com/python-point/mqtt-basics-with-python-examples-7c758e605d4)) tutorial to learn more about asynchronous messaging using MQTT.